tanishqgautam/DCGAN/README.md

 When training the network, both the generator and discriminator start from scratch and learn together.
 The objective of a GAN is to train a data generator in order to imitate a given dataset.
 The dataset to be imitated here is the anime faces dataset.
 A GAN is similar to a zero sum game between two neural networks, the generator of data and a discriminator, trained to recognize original data from fakes created by the generator.

+### Check out my article [Deep Convolutional Generative Adversarial Network](https://medium.com/analytics-vidhya/deep-convolutional-generative-adversarial-network-4133bd4779ea) on Medium